 The main cause of vaginal atrophy is decline in the production of estrogen.
 Decline in the production of estrogen is seen in the following instances:

 If, vaginal atrophy is left untreated then it can lead to many complications like increased chances of contracting vaginal infections and urinary tract infections.

-The modern medicine does offer treatments like non-hormonal treatment (e.g. vaginal moisturiser, lubricants) and hormonal therapy for vaginal atrophy but they do not ensure a long term relief rather long term hormone therapy increases the risk of cancer.
+The modern medicine does offer treatments like non-hormonal treatment (e.g. vaginal moisturiser, lubricants) and hormonal therapy for vaginal atrophy but they may do not ensure a long term relief rather long term hormone therapy may also increases the risk of cancer.

 Therefore, considering the therapeutic healing techniques offered by Ayurveda are ideal for this ailment.
 Ayurveda treats an individual constitutionally thus eliminating the root cause of the symptoms.
 With the added advantage of no or minimal side effects it’s an ideal treatment to opt for.